-cylinder (Blevins & Coughran 2009).
-Along with the differences in the types of cylinders used (number of DOFs, pivoted, two-dimensional etc.) this means that the magnitude of A/D is not directly comparable between studies.
+Although effort was taken to ensure that the various experimental parameters were consistent across all three systems, there were some inevitable differences, particularly in the mass ratio and Re range, both of which will affect the amplitude response of the cylinder (Blevins & Coughran 2009).
+Along with the differences in the types of cylinders used (number of degrees of freedom pivoted, two-dimensional, etc.) this means that the magnitude of A/D is not directly comparable between studies.